scm-lopez/PLAMS/doc/source/components/molecule.rst

 .. note::

-    For importing coordinates in other formats and performing more advanced operations you can use |Molecule| interfaces to :ref:`ASEAtoms` and :ref:`RDKit`.
+    For importing coordinates in other formats and performing more advanced operations you can use |Molecule| interfaces to :ref:`ASEAtoms` and :ref:`RDKitmol`.